Property Value Substitution

 Scope of Configuration Expressions

+DS servers only resolve configuration expressions in the DS servers do not resolve configuration expressions anywhere else.
 DS servers resolve expressions at startup to determine the configuration.
 DS commands that read the configuration in offline mode also resolve expressions at startup.
-When you use expressions in the configuration, you must make their values available before starting the server and also when running such commands.
+When you use expressions in the configuration, you must make their values available before starting the server and also when running such commands. |

 Configuration expressions share their syntax and underlying implementation with other platform software.
 Configuration expressions have the following characteristics: